 - Reinier Lamers (tux_rocker)

-- Perform releases according to a fixed schedule (right now, every 6 months)
+- Perform releases (used to be according to a fixed schedule of every 6 months)

 - Release announcements